-LECE2250 Art, Music, Drama and Movement in Early Childhood Education
+LECE2250 Art, Music, Drama and Movement

 This course focuses on nurturing creativity in young children through developmentally appropriate activities in the areas of art, music, drama, and movement.
 The various methods and materials used to stimulate a young child's creative impulses will be explored, as well as the developmental stages of artistic growth.
 Observation in a childcare center or preschool setting is a requirement of this course.